rokki74/rokki74/README.md

-- 👋 Hi, I’m Japheth Kiprono @rokki74
+👋 Hey there, I'm Japheth Kiprono Ratemo (@rokki74)
-- 👀 I’m interested in software development and web development...
-- 🌱 I’m currently taking a course on computer science and I'm a full stack developer but I tend to be linient on the backend
-- 💞️ I’m looking to collaborate on software development and applications built especially using Java, C# and Nodejs though I can learn new ones
-- 📫 How to reach me  ratemojapheth85@gmail.com
+I'm a full-stack developer who's still leveling up, currently pursuing a Bachelor's in Applied Computer Science at Daystar University.
+I already hold a Diploma in Computer Science, and I’m passionate about building clean, responsive applications—especially on the backend (where I feel most at home!).

+🛠️ Tech I Work With
+Languages & Frameworks: . ⚙️ Java, Spring Boot, Node.js
+                        . 🖥️ React.js, Flutter

+Databases: 💾 Databases MySQL, MongoDB

+AI/ML: 🤖 AI/ML Exploring LangChain.js and integrating AI into real-world apps

+Others: C#, FastApi, and always up for learning more!

+💡 Interests
+👀 Software & Web Development (especially backend-heavy projects)

+💞️ Collaborating on projects built with Java, C#, Node.js—or anything exciting!

+🌍 Studying history, culture, and how war shapes global economies

+📚 Novels, 🎧 Music, and 🌲 Forest bathing (yes, really)

+⚡ Fun Fact
-- ⚡ Fun fact: My first pet was a dog but it just couldn't survive where I come from so I had to switch it with my pc
+My first pet was a dog—but it didn’t survive where I’m from... so I replaced it with a PC.
+We've been inseparable since. 😄

-- 😄 Pronouns:
+🌐 Let's Connect
+   📧 Email: ratemojapheth85@gmail.com

+   🔗 LinkedIn

+   💼 My Portfolio

 <!---
 rokki74/rokki74 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.